CANARIAN BULL KENNEL 'LEGENDS NEVER DIE' Presa Canario Breeders of the most Elite Bloodlines in the World

-NOW PARTNERED WITH UFC FIGHTER BRANDON "RUKUS" THATCH
+NOW SPONSORING UFC FIGHTER BRANDON "RUKUS" THATCH

 THATCH TAKES 2ND PICK MALE FROM DYNO X ANDREA LITTER

 Canarian Bull Kennels is one of the premier kennels in the United States.
 When people are looking for a quality Dogo Canario, I have seen them turn again and again to the team at Canarian Bull.
 Aaron, Casey, Kelly and Mark are true aficionados of the breed and live and breathe Presas.
 They have spared no expense at bringing the best dogs and bloodlines to the United States.
 The recent National Championship (The 2012 American Monographica) showed repeatedly the successes of their efforts.
 I would recommend this ethical kennel to any party interested in acquiring the very best the breed has to offer.
 Jason Baum Las Islas de Doramas www.LasIslasDeDoramas.com 1-713-498-9718

 Rukus Apparel Commercial By Blurred Pictures with Canarian Bull Kennel dogs